cfkr-dev/Juding-Springboot-Web-App/README.md

   ![](documentation_imgs/stage1/screenshots/C-02.png)
 * C-03: Competitor profile.
   ![](documentation_imgs/stage1/screenshots/C-03.png)
-* C-04: Modification of data.
-In this screen competitors can change some of the aspects of their own profile.
+* C-04: Profile edition screen.
+Competitors can change some of the aspects of their own profile here.
   ![](documentation_imgs/stage1/screenshots/C-04.png)
 * R-01: Referees' homepage.
-On this page you can see some details of their profile, their statistics and the competitions they can enter or have already entered.
+On this page, referees can see some details of their profile, their statistics and the competitions they can enter or have already entered.
   ![](documentation_imgs/stage1/screenshots/R-01.png)
 * R-02: Ranking of competitors.
   ![](documentation_imgs/stage1/screenshots/R-02.png)
 * R-03: Referee profile.
   ![](documentation_imgs/stage1/screenshots/R-03.png)
-* R-04: Modification of data.
-In this screen referees can change some of the aspects of their own profile.
+* R-04: Profile edition screen.
+Referees can change some of the aspects of their own profile here.
   ![](documentation_imgs/stage1/screenshots/R-04.png)
-* R-05: Combat control panel.
+* R-05: Fight control panel.
 The referee can manage from here by recording the scores and controlling the fight times.
   ![](documentation_imgs/stage1/screenshots/R-05.png)

 ### Navigation diagram